 SEMA4D is broadly expressed in many human cancers, and its expression correlates with invasive human disease.
 SEMA4D regulates the movement and differentiation of immune and vascular cells in the tumor environment.
 Antibody blockade of SEMA4D increases immune infiltration and activity in tumors and promotes durable tumor rejection in preclinical melanoma, colon, breast, and head & neck cancer models.

 Preclinical studies demonstrated high concentrations of SEMA4D expressed at the invasive margin of tumors which serves to immobilize immune cells and restrict infiltration into tumor.
 Antibodies against SEMA4D neutralize this barrier and “open the gates” of the tumor to the immune system.
 This facilitates anti-tumor immune responses and results in reduced tumor burden in animals.

 Administration of anti-SEMA4D antibody changes the tumor microenvironment by increasing infiltration of many types of immune cells that orchestrate a complex response.
 Preclinical data suggest that antibody blockade of SEMA4D not only greatly increases the number of immune killer cells that can attack the tumor, it also reduces the production of immunosuppressive cells that could otherwise interfere with this activity.
-Because, in order to survive and grow, tumors need to overcome the first line of defense against cancer, the protective immune system, tumors employ multiple immune evasion mechanisms.
+Because, in order to survive and grow, tumors need to overcome the first line of defense against cancer, the protective immune system, they employ multiple immune evasion mechanisms.
 In addition to SEMA4D associated mechanisms, it is now well known that tumors express checkpoints like PD-L1 that can prevent activation of immune cells by binding to their matching PD-1 receptors.
 Checkpoint inhibitors have been developed to block the PD-1/PD-L1 signaling pathway.
 It is expected that an effective cancer treatment will likely need to overcome multiple tumor defenses.
 We, therefore, investigated the use of SEMA4D blocking antibody in combination with a checkpoint inhibitor.
 We detected strong synergy between the two anti-cancer agents.
 Optimal activity was observed when animals were treated with the combination of anti-SEMA4D antibody together with a checkpoint inhibitor.